 What if life is just a series of scenarios and we don't even KNOW when it's new??
 WHAT IF?

 Ruth and Nadia talk about Nadia's mom, hmm, who did not live to the age of 36.
 Interesting.
 "Nothing in this world is easy, except peeing in the shower."

 Maxine brings out a projector full of experiences, it's a light show reminding Nadia of being murdered by a cab.
 She runs into the bathroom where Overalls is making out with a young woman we don't meet just yet.

 Nadia's ex John (Yul Vazquez - ahhh this guy is awesome!
 How come I don't know his name?
 He and his cheekbones have been in EVERYTHING) walks in next because apparently this bathroom is not just for peeing and illicit humping.

-Nadia tells John she thinks she maybe got hit by a car and is dead, his suggesting that she might have some marks if that were the case makes me laugh because I'm not the one relationship-fighting for once, woooo!
+Nadia tells John she thinks she maybe got hit by a car and is dead, his suggesting that she might have some marks if that were the case makes me laugh.
 Let's talk metaphors!

 He strokes her hair while she talks about Oatmeal being missing, he's going to help her look!
 They go outside to see the same homeless fella and Oatmeal.
 She walks into the street again, only avoiding being hit by a cab because John pulls her out of the way.

 They fight.
 She walks home alone to find Oatmeal in a park?
 Cemetery?
 She takes him for a cuddle to the bridge where he disappears out of her hands and she falls off the bridge, to wake up in the bathroom with her mouth full of water.